CloudLabs-Samples/EduLabs/OpenAILabs/Call-center/lab.md

 Next, using the code of **ProcessBlobTrigger** function the JSON file(transcript) from the **json-result-output** container is further analyzed using **Azure OpenAI** resource and the **Conversation summary** ,sentiment analysis whether it is **Positive or Negative** is further loaded to a **SQL Database** which will be used for Visualization in the next task

-## Task 3 : Visualization
+## Task 3 : Visualization using PowerBI Report and Dashboard

-In this task, you will learn how to create a comprehensive Power BI dashboard to visualize key metrics and insights for a call center, enabling data-driven decision-making and performance analysis.
+In this task, you will learn how to create a comprehensive Power BI report and dashboard to visualize key metrics and insights for a call center, enabling data-driven decision-making and performance analysis.

 1. Open **PowerBI Desktop** from the Virtual machine